 Step One: Saute the veggies.

-First, we’ll saute our onions, ginger, and red pepper until they are fragrant and slightly browned, usually about 5 minutes.
+First, we’ll saute our onions, ginger, and red pepper in a large pot over medium-high heat until they are fragrant and slightly browned, usually about 5 minutes.

 Step Two: Season and simmer.